 As Gary Parkinson, Deputy COO at PPG, explains: “When our client’s goods arrive, our job is only getting started.
 Operational excellence and supplier performance are both crucial to maintaining the levels of customer service we aspire to deliver.

-“Procurement has an important role to play in helping ensure that we develop the right strategy and delivery model, we choose the right suppliers and then work with them to ensure performance is maintained and both parties work hard at driving continuous improvement and innovation – this was the goal of our transformation programme.”
+“Procurement has an important role to play in helping ensure that we develop the right strategy and delivery model, we choose the right suppliers and then work with them to ensure performance is maintained and both parties work hard at driving continuous improvement and innovation – this was the goal of our transformation program.”

 The objective was to align the company’s supply chain strategy with the corporate objectives:

 a) identify and deliver significant short-term cost-base reductions, and